ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 ID 3 and ID4 are the same car, once identified as car and another as truck the calculate speed is not real.

 ID -1 is a False ID produced by tracker

+08/07/2025

+New test based on establishing the speed based on the distances between the current x2 y2 points of the ID assigned by the roboflow tracker and the x2 y2 assigned by the tracker (Pixel distance) in the previous frame, and dividing by the time between frames:

+python DetectSpeed_By_PixelsDistance_And_RoboflowTracker.py

+the results are:

+ID 2 AR606L speed by Snapshots = 18 22 Km/h, by pixel distance = 49.
+Km/h

+ID 3 AR606L speed by Snapshots = 17.23 Km/h, by pixel distance = 37.
+Km/h

+ID 5 AE670S speed by Snapshots = 18 22 Km/h, by pixel distance = 40.
+Km/h

+ID 8 APHI88 speed by Snapshots = 9 45 Km/h, by pixel distance = 122 Km/h

+ID -1 APHI88 speed by Snapshots = 1 405 Km/h, by pixel distance = 0 Km/h

+ID 10 A3K96 speed by Snapshots = 14 28 Km/h, by pixel distance = 67.
+Km/h

+ID 11 A968B6 speed by Snapshots = 5 81 Km/h, by pixel distance = 41.
+Km/h

+ID 12 AV6190 speed by Snapshots = 12.33 Km/h, by pixel distance = 70.
+Km/h

+ID3 and ID4 are the same car, once identified as car and another as truck .

+ID -1 is a False ID produced by tracker

 The results should be tested with real cases to verify their accuracy or approximation.